 CLOTHING CONTINUED Hard Shell Pants (Waterproof Rain Pants) Non-insulated, waterproof, and breathable membrane.
 Full side zips are recommended.
-Ideally, it has at least a 1/4 length zipper from the bottom of the pant cuff to get pants on and off while wearing mountain boots.
-When sizing make sure it can fit over a base layer and soft shell pants.
+Ideally has at least 1/4 length zipper from the bottom of the pant cuff in order to get pants on and off while wearing mountain boots.
+When sizing make sure it is able to fit over a base layer and soft shell pants.
 Insulated ski pants are strongly discouraged due to lack of waterproofness and heavy insulation.
 Materials: Gore-Tex, eVent, Drilite, H2NO, Pertex Shield Examples: Patagonia Torrentshell, Arc'Teryx Beta Pant ☐ Buy ☐ Own ☐ Rent Socks Wool or synthetic socks that are at least mid-calf height.
 Modern boots are designed to insulate your feet, so a thicker sock is not recommended as these tend to lead to blisters and moisture retention.
 Using a lighter sock allows for a more accurate boot fit.
 Wearing a "silk- weight" liner sock beneath your hiking sock can reduce friction on the skin and mitigate blister development.
-Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes and/or Trail Shoes (Optional) Recommended for the 1-day of rock climbing.
+Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes or Trail Shoes (Optional) Recommended for the 1-day of rock climbing.
 Used on good weather approaches for mid and late season and at camp.
 Early season tends to have too much snow on the ground and it is recommended to hike to camp in your boots.
 Be aware that trail running shoes do not offer as much support when hiking with a heavy pack.
-High-stack shoes like Hoka are not recommended.
-Example Approach: La Sportiva TX4, TX2, Scarpa Rapid Example Trail Shoes: Topo Athletic Terraventure, Altra Lone Peak, La Sportiva Kaptiva, Salmon Sense Ride Buy Own Mountaineering Boots Must be stiff and crampon compatible mountaineering boots.
-Double boots recommended prior to mid-June.
-For courses after Mid-June, single boots should be used.
-Example Double Boot: Scarpa Phantom 6000, La Sportiva G2SM Example Single Boot: La Sportiva Nepal Cube, Scarpa Mont Blanc Pro NOTE: We rent double plastic boots for our May/June courses and single boots for the rest of the season.
+High stack shoes like Hoka are not recommended.
+Example Approach: La Sportiva TX4, TX2, Scarpa Rapid Example Trail Shoes: Topo Athletic Terraventure, Altra Lone Peak, La Sportiva Kaptiva, Salmon Sense Ride Buy Own Mountaineering Boots Must be stiff, full-shank, crampon-compatible mountaineering boots.
+Double boots are recommended before mid-June.
+For courses after mid-June, single boots should be used.
+(Optional) For this program, some participants opt to bring a 3/4 shank boot instead.
+The 3/4 shank boots are better suited for approaches and rock climbing in warmer temperatures later in the season due to their increased toe flexibility.
+Example Double Boot: Scarpa Phantom 6000, La Sportiva G2SM Example Single Boot: La Sportiva Nepal Cube, Scarpa Mont Blanc Pro Example 3/4 Boot : La Sportiva Trango Cube, Scarpa Charmoz NOTE: We rent double plastic boots for our May/June courses and single boots for the rest of the season.
 There are many makes and models out there and not all of them are created equal.
-Please consult our Equipment Shop if you are uncertain about the acceptability of your chosen model.
-Buy Own Rent Gaiters (Optional) Knee or calf height.
-Best used in early-season conditions.
+Please consult our Equipment Shop if you are uncertain about the acceptability of your chosen model. ☐ Buy ☐ Own ☐ Rent Gaiters (Optional) Knee or calf height.
+Best used in early season conditions.
 Optional for mid and late season.
 Gaiters do help protect pants from crampon holes regardless of the season.
-Examples: OR Crocodile Buy Own Rent Comfortable Shirts, Pants, and/or Shorts Comfortable clothing that will be used in the front country and for car camping.
-Buy Own
+Examples: OR Crocodile Buy Own Rent